tovento/spell-checker/documentation/implementation.md

 Finally, the UI will suggest this candidate to the user.

+## Time and space complexities

+A trie data structure is used to search for words in the dataset.
+This is done in a O(n) time complexity.
+N stands for the length of the input word.

+The Damerau-Levenshtein algorithm that is used for the application has O(n * m) time complexity, where n and m mean the lengths of the two strings compared.

+The space complexity of the application is O(n * m).
+The trie data structure demands this much space.
+N and m stand for the size and number of the strings stored in the trie.

 ## Data

 The application uses two lists of English words: